han8129/tmux-sessionizer/README.md

 A Perl script is included but I can only make it work outside of tmux, even though this seem to be the most promising of the bunch.

+[junegunn/fzf](https://github.com/junegunn/fzf) need to be installed for fuzzy matching